nerdcringe/SpinUp/README.md

 - Increase Kd if the robot overshoots or oscillates around the target.
 - Decrease Kd if the robot stops before the target.

 Generally, P and I increase speed and D decreases speed.
 P is the majority of the speed, especially at the start of the movement.
 Then, towards the middle, it should slow down until I kicks in and speeds it up slightly.
 At the end, D reduces overshoot and oscillations around the target value.
-The nuances of each variable are kind of intuitional.
+It takes practice to intuitively understand the nuances of each variable.

 ##### PID Pseudocode